thecurryspice/vms/README.md

 The utility runs on Python 3.
 All packages and libraries have been used keeping in mind backward compatibilty, and the script can be easily translated to Python 2.7

-The packages `getpass`, `paho-mqtt` must be installed to run the script.
+The packages `getpass`, `paho-mqtt`, and 'cryptography` must be installed to run the script.

 Use `pip3 install <package-name>` to install the above packages.

 ## Usage